Some political parties rubbing salt into wounds of violence victims: Naqvi

 "When we heard reports of violence and anarchy, at the same time we have witnessed several examples of harmony and brotherhood.
 This is the strength of 'unity in diversity' of my India," Naqvi said.

-He said unity and harmony is the soul of a secular and democratic India.
+He said the unity and harmony is the soul of a secular and democratic India.

-"We should not allow the soul and strength of India to weaken under any circumstances," he said.

-Any kind of violence not only inflicts injuries to a human but also the entire humanity and it also hurts the soul of India, he said.

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT